 LADS presentsSalad Days

-Written by Julian Slade and Dorothy Reynolds in 1954 as a ‘summer musical’ for the Bristol Old Vic, Salad Days transferred to the West End, running for 2283 performances, to become the longest-running show in musical theatre history.
+Salad Days was written by Julian Slade and Dorothy Reynolds in 1954 as a summer musical for the Theatre Royal Bristol.
+It transferred to the West End, running for 2283 performances to become the longest-running musical theatre show of its day.

-Timothy’s parents however want him to find a proper job with one of his influential uncles, and Jane’s mother wants her to meet a wealthy Lord.
-Filled with foot tapping, catchy, musical numbers – Oh, Look at Me, Out of Breath and It’s Easy to Sing, Salad Days is a charming, happy musical which will guarantee that you come out smiling.
+Timothy’s parents, however, want him to find a proper job with one of his influential uncles, and Jane’s mother wants her to marry a wealthy Lord!
+Infused with post-war optimism and filled with foot-tapping, catchy musical numbers – Oh, Look at Me, Out of Breath and It’s Easy to Sing, Salad Days is a charming, happy musical which will guarantee that you come out smiling.